There was a time when I thought I had become pretty good at playing guitar.

-I blamed it on simplicity, so I focused my practice on gaining speed on guitar, and learnt more techniques assuming it will do the trick.
+I blamed it on simplicity, so I focused my practice on gaining speed on guitar and learned more techniques assuming it will do the trick.

 For sure my technique did improve as did my speed but still, there were some things I couldn’t really put my finger on, that were telling me “this is a pretty good solo played by an amateur guitar player”.

-- Unwanted buzz from the strings I wasn’t playing
+- An unwanted buzz from the strings I wasn’t playing

 - Mediocre phrasing